 - An annual economic benefit of £557 per learner per annum for NVQ Level 2 Qualifications

 - A Marginal Lifetime Benefit of Achieving a Level 3 Apprenticeship compared to level 2 qualifications for males (£212,683) and females (£95,104).
 Although women represent just 1.2% of the global seafarer workforce, we have assumed 25% of learners will be women to reflect the need to target a

 gender balance within the sector in the future, resulting in a lifetime benefits of £183,288 per achievement.

 - For Short Courses, an economic value for developmental learning of £31,435 per achievement from BIS Research Paper Number 38 Measuring the Economic Impact of Further Education.

 The problem with those numbers are that they are not new benefits since they are achieved currently using the existing fishing school located in the Missions to Seamen, simply being relocated to this new site.
 So what are the additional benefits from the fishing school component when compared to the existing school? e.g some of the 500 students on 2-day courses?
 That is the number that should be used, not by claiming the existing school values.

 A secret meeting with “stakeholders” took place on 21st Feb 2023 in Whitby Coliseum to discuss progress with this.
-Apparently, despite the very sound evidence-based construction concerns, SBC are intent on pushing ahead with this location.
-No word on ever letting the public have a say in it …
+Apparently, despite the very sound evidence-based construction concerns, NYC are intent on pushing ahead with this location.
+There was supposed to be a follow-up meeting “within 4 weeks”, but by October 2023 no such meeting had been arranged.
+No further info put into the public domain.
+No word on ever letting the public have a say on it …

-It should also be said that this is simply another variation on a previous proposal by Dalby Offshore.
+It should also be said that this seems to be another variation on a previous proposal by Dalby Offshore.
 The consultation on that particular proposal had little publicity and consequently few people responded to its consultation.